osb-group/osb-learn/programming/methods.rst

 Degrees and radians are the most prominent units of measurement for angles.
 While degrees are generally more intuitive to calculate and estimate with, the storyboard engine's Rotate command only accepts angle measurements in radians.
 This calls for converting the units.
 The conversion of degrees to radians is not a particularly tricky one, as it involves multiplying the degree value by ``π  / 180.0`` degrees.
 This allows the liberty of using degrees, and then converting into radians, in something like:

 .. code-block:: csharp
+  :caption: Rotates a sprite from 0 to 45 degrees from 0ms to 10000ms.
   :linenos:

-  // Assuming a sprite has already been declared prior
+  // Assuming a sprite has already been declared prior int girlYoureAcute = 45;
-  // Rotate a sprite from 0 to 45 degrees from 0ms to 10000ms
-  int girlYoureAcute = 45;
   sprite.Rotate(0, 10000, 0, girlYoureAcute * (Math.PI / 180.0));